Food Lion

 Food Lion is an American regional supermarket chain headquartered in Salisbury, North Carolina, that operates over 1,000 supermarkets in 10 states: Delaware, Georgia, Kentucky, Maryland, North Carolina, South Carolina, Pennsylvania, Tennessee, Virginia, and West Virginia.
 The chain employs over 82,000 people.
 It was founded in 1957 as Food Town, a single grocery store in Salisbury.
 It later expanded to many locations across North Carolina.
 It was independently operated until it was acquired by the Belgian conglomerate Delhaize Group in 1974.
 In 1983, the company changed its name and branding to Food Lion to allow it to expand into regions where Food Town was already in use by unrelated stores.
-Following further mergers and acquisitions, Food Lion is currently owned by Ahold Delhaize, established in Belgium.
-The mascot's name has been Leo the Food Lion since January 17, 1997.
+Food Lion has been owned by Ahold Delhaize since 2016, following several mergers and acquisitions.
+The mascot has been Leo the Food Lion since January 17, 1997.

 History

 Food Lion was founded in 1957 in Salisbury, North Carolina, as Food Town by Wilson Smith, Ralph Ketner, and Brown Ketner.
 The Food Town chain was acquired by the Belgian Delhaize Group grocery company in 1974.
 Due to Ralph Ketner's savvy business sense and ever-growing grocery store endeavors, initial investors of Ketner's 'Food-Town' virtually all became millionaires.
-At one point, after a large addition to his quickly growing chain of stores, Rowan County North Carolina was shown 'per capita' to contain 'the highest number of millionaires' in the United States (all attributed to those initial and early investments).
+At one point, after a large addition to his quickly growing chain of stores, Rowan County, North Carolina was shown 'per capita' to contain 'the highest number of millionaires' in the United States (all attributed to those initial and early investments).
 His implementation of weekly (sales) flyers advertising the noticeably low-prices (as compared to other stores), in combination with literally 'plastering' nearly every square inch of each storefront with neon colored hand-lettered signage proved extremely effective.
 In the store, every item in the weekly sales was 'again' broadcast by custom, hand-lettered cardstock signage.
-The low-prices were very 'real'. while the profit per item was minimal, the number of products, meats, fresh fruits and vegetables more than made-up for the minimal profit-per-item on sales items.
+The low-prices were very 'real'.
+While the profit per item was minimal, the number of products, meats, fresh fruits and vegetables more than made-up for the minimal profit-per-item on sales items.
 Ketner continually took advantage of suppliers’ small price fluctuations and continually made volume deals.
 Furthermore, the convenience of offering non-grocery & OTC items not usually found in grocery stores, allowed the corporation to make a healthy profit on those offerings.